 Teacher Licensure and the TTC

-Master's Degree in Education from Lesley University
+Master of Education from Lesley University

-Collaborations with Lesley University enable apprentices to also earn master's degrees in early childhood, elementary and middle school education.
-Apprentices who wish to earn a master's degree concurrently with their TTC work must complete application processes through both the TTC and Lesley University.Master of Arts - Tufts University/Shady Hill School Cooperative
+The Teacher Training Course has collaborated with Lesley University for more than 40 years to offer apprentice teachers a yearlong apprenticeship and the opportunity to earn a master's degree in early childhood, elementary and middle school education, focusing their coursework on pedagogy related to their desired field.
+Apprentices who wish to earn a master's degree concurrently with their TTC work must complete application processes through both the TTC and Lesley University.